Connorrichter4/ideamanagement/README.md

 To run this project go to root folder and run in the command prompt.

-`mvn spring-boot:run` and go to ui folder and do `npm install && npm start` if everythings works well, go to `http://localhost:3000` and register yourself and login and play with the application.
+`mvn spring-boot:run` and `cd` to `ui` folder and do `npm install && npm start` if everythings works well, go to `http://localhost:3000` and register yourself and login and play with the application.

 Mind you, this can be used as a standard stack for full stack application for enterprise web development.